× vave-casino

 • Administrative Costs: FDIC insurance premiums are always passed on by banks in order to increase consumers’ bank fees.

-• Moral Hazard: There is the case of deposit insurance contributing to banks becoming more careless to take risks.
+• Moral Hazard: There is the case of deposit insurance contributing to banks becoming more careless in taking risks.

 Reviewing the advantages and disadvantages of FDIC insurance puts consumers in a better position about where and how they need to bank safely.